forxer/gravatar/docs/index.md

 **New in version 6.0:**
 - PHP 8.4 property hooks with asymmetric visibility
-- Type-safe enum classes (Rating, Extension, DefaultImage, ProfileFormat)
+- Type-safe enum classes (Rating, Extension, DefaultImage)
 - Fluent shorthand methods for cleaner syntax
 - Removal of getter methods - use direct property access instead
 - Removal of short alias methods - use full names or fluent methods